Unboring ideals: Boring ideals

 The above was first observed by M. Laczkovich and I. Rec\l{}aw in \cite{Reclaw}.
 However, their observation concerned Borel ideals.
 In \cite{equal} it was shown, using an idea from \cite{Sabok}, that this is also true for coanalytic ideals.
 See also \cite{3kinds} for some applications of this result.

-\begin{proposition} The following hold for any ideal $\I$: \begin{enumerate} \item[(a)] If $\I$ is extendable to a strongly unboring ideal then $\I$ is strongly unboring. \item[(b)] $\I$ is extendable to a coanalytic hereditary weak P-ideal $\implies$ $\I$ is strongly unboring $\implies$ $\I$ is unboring. \item[(c)] There is a Borel strongly unboring ideal not extendable to a hereditary weak P-ideal.
+\begin{proposition} The following hold for any ideal $\I$: \begin{enumerate} \item[(a)] If $\I$ is extendable to a strongly unboring ideal then $\I$ is strongly unboring. \item[(b)] $\I$ is extendable to a coanalytic hereditary weak P-ideal $\implies$ $\I$ is strongly unboring $\implies$ $\I$ is unboring. \item[(c)] There is a Borel strongly unboring (so also unboring, by the previous item) ideal not extendable to a hereditary weak P-ideal.
 In particular, the first implication from item (b) cannot be reversed even for Borel ideals. \item[(d)] If $\cU$ is a P-point then $\cU^\star$ is an unboring ideal which is not strongly unboring.
 In particular, under MA($\sigma$-centered) there are unboring ideals which are not strongly unboring. \end{enumerate} \end{proposition}

 \begin{proof} (a): This is easy to verify using the definition of strongly unboring ideals.

 (b): At first we will prove the first implication.
 Let $\J$ be a coanalytic hereditary weak P-ideal containing $\I$.
 We will show that $\J$ is strongly unboring.
 By item (a), this will finish the proof.